syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 ### Source

 The `Source` represents the foreground view of the parallax view.
-The value of `Source` should be a scrollable content or a view implemented in IParallaxView interface.
+The value of `Source` should be a scrollable content or the view which implements IParallaxView interface.

 As of now, the SfParallaxView supports the following controls directly.
 You can simply bind the control to the `Source` property.